Asymptotic Stability of Minkowski Space-Time with non-compactly supported massless Vlasov matter: Commutation of the Vlasov equation

 The conditions on the multi-indices are easy to check when $|I|=1$ (see Proposition \ref{ComuVlasov1}).
 In that case there holds $|K|=K^P=0$.
 So, if $\widehat{Z}^I =\widehat{Z}$ is a homogeneous vector field, we have $K^P < I^P=1$.
 Otherwise, $\widehat{Z}^I$ is a translation $\partial_{x^{\mu}}$ and each source term contains either the factor $\mathcal{L}_{\partial_{x^{\mu}}}(H)$ or $\partial_{x^{\mu}} ( \Delta v)$.
 Moreover, $K^P < I^P$ always holds for the terms of the form \eqref{eq:error3} since they do not appear when $\widehat{Z}^I=\partial_{x^{\mu}}$.
 One can check during the induction, and more precisely when we apply Lemmas \ref{LemCom2} and \ref{LemCom3}, that these conditions hold for all $I$ (the general principle is explained in Remark \ref{conditionKP}). \end{proof}

-\begin{rem} As mentioned in Subsection \ref{subsecintrononint}, we would not be able to close the energy estimates on the Vlasov field without taking advantage on the conditions on $K^P$ and $I^P$ given in Proposition \ref{ComuVlasov2}.
+\begin{rem} As mentioned in Subsection \ref{subsecintrononint}, we would not be able to close the energy estimates for the Vlasov field without taking advantage on the conditions on $K^P$ and $I^P$ given in Proposition \ref{ComuVlasov2}.

 We also point out that the condition $K^P < I^P$ for the terms \eqref{eq:error3} is of fundamental importance.
 We would not be able to handle such terms if the case $K^P=I^P$ was possible, even if we had at the same time $J^T \geq 1$. \end{rem}